EHC needs assessments: Process

 If you are concerned that your child is not making progress despite the level of support they currently get at school or in their educational setting, you have the right to ask the Local Authority (LA) to carry out an assessment of their needs.
 They will consider whether your child has or may have a level of needs that requires their provision to be made via an Education Health and Care Plan (EHCP).

 Check out our information on SEN support.
 It is expected that the education setting will have tried all they can to meet your child’s needs from their own resources.
-Have a look at our resource, “What is an Education, Health and Care Plan and does my child need one?” for more information.
+Watch our webinar, “What is an Education, Health and Care Plan and does my child need one?” for more information.

 The Legal Test